-Securing SRF appropriations is likely to be more difficult in future years, under general deficit reduction pressures and specific discretionary spending caps imposed by the debt agreement embodied in the Budget Control Act of 2011 (BCA, P.L.
+Securing SRF appropriations has become more difficult in recent years, under general deficit reduction pressures and specific discretionary spending caps imposed by the debt agreement embodied in the Budget Control Act of 2011 (BCA, P.L.
 112-25), as amended by the American Taxpayer Relief Act of 2012 (ATRA, P.L.
+112-240), the Bipartisan Budget Act of 2013 (BBA 2013, P.L.
+113-67), and the Bipartisan Budget Act of 2015 (BBA 2015, P.L.
+114-74).

-112-240).
-In a multi-step process, the statute set caps on discretionary budget authority (appropriations) that began in FY2012 and an automatic spending reduction process that began in FY2013, which together will reduce the deficit by roughly \$2.1 trillion over the FY2012-FY2021 period.
-The spending caps will affect appropriators' decisions concerning discretionary spending on clean water and drinking water SRF capitalization grants.
-Further, the BCA requires that if the appropriations process does not result in spending levels that adhere to the BCA cap levels and the cap levels are breached, a specified enforcement process follows.
-In FY2013, the automatic spending reduction is carried out through an across-the-board sequester (cancellation) of previously authorized budgetary resources.
-Failure to achieve the FY2013 BCA limits did, in fact, trigger the automatic spending reduction process beginning on March 1, 2013.
-The Office of Management and Budget (OMB) estimated that the FY2013 sequester will reduce non-exempt defense discretionary spending by 7.8% relative to the cap levels and non-defense discretionary spending (such as for clean water and drinking water SRF capitalization grants) by 5.0% relative to the cap levels.
+In a multi-step process, the BCA, as amended, set caps on discretionary budget authority (appropriations) that began in FY2012 and an automatic spending reduction process that began in FY2013, which together will reduce the deficit by roughly \$2 trillion over the FY2012-FY2021 period.
+The spending caps essentially limit the amount of spending through the annual appropriations process and affect decisions by Congress and the President concerning spending on clean water and drinking water SRF capitalization grants (and most other discretionary programs in the budget, as well).
+Cap levels are enforced through a process of spending cuts called sequestration that are automatically triggered if discretionary cap levels are breached.
+This sequestration process has not been used to date, as Congress has enacted budgets with spending amounts that are consistent with the cap levels.

-&lt;sup>7 For full discussion, see CRS Report R42506, The Budget Control Act of 2011: The Effects on Spending and the Budget Deficit, by Mindy R. Levit and Marc Labonte.
+9 For full discussion, see CRS Report R42506, The Budget Control Act of 2011 as Amended: Budgetary Effects, by Grant A. Driessen and Marc Labonte.